spamegg1/abstract-thinking/recursive.md

 [][][][]
 ```

-Suppose we knew the are of the upper triangle with width 3.
+Suppose we knew the area of the upper triangle with width 3.
 Then we could easily compute the area of the larger traingle as:
 `smallerTriangleArea` + `width`.

 How can we get the area of the smaller triangle?